arafatm/arafatm.github.io/_articles/health/westside.barbell.book.of.methods.md

 special exercises that develop the individual muscles that are used while deadlifting

-The good morning is a valuable exercise in the conjugate method.
-For deadlifting, the bent over version is the best.
+> The good morning is a valuable exercise in the conjugate method.
+For
+> deadlifting, the bent over version is the best.

 Bend at the upper back first and round over while lowering the bar.
 The legs can be slightly bent to prevent hyperextension of the knee.

-by doing a variety of special exercises for the upper back, the muscles of the entire back are more likely to receive equal work.
+By doing a variety of special exercises for the upper back, the muscles of the entire back are more likely to receive equal work.
 These exercises include shrugs, lat work, spinal erector work, good mornings, back raises, reverse hyperextensions, glute ham raises, sled work, and pull-throughs.